SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 At level 14, whenever you use a sorcery point, you regain 5 HP per sorcery point you spend.

+## Level 18

+* None

+Make a melee spell attack.
+On a successful hit, the target creature takes 3D10+your charisma modifier Force Damage, you regain 2 sorcery points.
+You need to take a Short Rest to recover this power.

 # 28. - Marksman